Zimbra/zm-api-test-harness/README.md

    It will create testHarness.jar file

-7. You can run testcases using build.xml or by adding debug confirmation run.
+7. You can run testcases using build.xml or by executing HarnessRunner.java class as junit test
     ```
     Build.xml:
         ant runcukes